Zoorck/zoorck.github.io/_posts/2019-11-24-hyperlink-div.markdown

 ```
 <div class="flex-child" onclick="location.href='{{ "/posts/" | prepend: site.baseurl }}';">
 ```
-Once the other sections star, I'll be able to link them too.
+Once the other sections start, I'll be able to link them too.
 Now I'm going to try to change the cursor when hovering on top of the divs.
 I think it's as easy as:

 ```
 .flex-child {
 	cursor: pointer;
 }
 ```

+Yes it is!